702Padmin/Flyertap-Distributor/README.md

 -  MYSQL Database

+## Tasks
-We want to build an  **Admin Side Website Application**  that is able to access the run tracking and map data from the **Run Tracker Mobile App**, and display it, so we the admin can view all the running data from people using the **Run Tracker Mobile App.**
+We want to build an  **Admin Web App**  that is able to access the run tracking and map data from the **Mobile App** and display it on the **Admin Web App**.
+We just need to set up both the **Mobile App** and **Web App** to run on the SAME database.
+We want to use the current MySQL Database the Web App is using to accomplish this, but we are also open to recommendations.

+We need to modify the **Mobile App** to have a Sign-Up and login system.

-In terms of how we want to render the data, we think it might be easiest to display this data on a Web Page with a table showing all the current runs and when you click on a row you can see more information about their run.(Example of a possible design and layout below)
+In terms of how we want to render the data, we think it might be easiest to display this data on a Web Page with a table showing all the current runs and when you click on a row you can see more information about their run.
+(Example of a possible design and layout below)

 ![example](https://github.com/702Padmin/Flyertap-Distributor/assets/57960180/ada4f1f5-0a70-4abc-b770-c1b1bba3a3ab)